 Do any f1 teams make profit?

 It is possible to turn a profit for an F1 team.
 Running a formula one team requires a lot of money.
-Given the money the teams receives based on their performance, they also generate revenues or make money from other sources of income.
+Teams receives based on their performance every year.
+However, they also generate revenues or make money from other sources of income.

 Do f1 teams lose money?

-As AlphaTauri team boss Franz Tost explained to, there is a great deal of risk and fragility in a Formula 1 team.
+AlphaTauri team boss Franz Tost explained that there is a great deal of risk and fragility in a Formula 1 team.

-This is especially true for a team that has been forced to sit on the sidelines for multiple races, further revealing the cost of missing a Grand Prix.
+This is especially true for a team that has been forced to sit on the sidelines for multiple races.
+It further revealing the cost of missing a Grand Prix.
 “If we don’t drive a grand prix, it will cost one and a half to two million dollars,” Tost said.

 How much does f1 make a year?